flashsherlock/fMRIdata/7T/odor/RSA/5odor/Cleandata_trial/readme.md

 ## Recipe_fMRI.m
 Main workflow for ROI analysis.
 Correlation matrice for model and neuro RDMs are averaged across subjects or use the averaged model and neuro RDMs to compute.

-## saverclass.m
-Save within class and between class correlations from RDMs.

-## rclass.m
+## test_corr.m
-Function used in `saveclass.m` to compute within class and between class correlations from RDMs.
+Try to compute correlation between model and neuro RDMs without functions from rsatoolbox.